A Quick Introduction To TOGAF®

 Why IoT

 That said, the IoT does come with its own unique set of challenges.
 Data will increase by the day, thus requiring much better indexing, processing power, storage and systems.
-Another disadvantage is that more energy and power will be consumed by the devices at a time when saving energy and cutting consumption has become more important than ever before.
+Another disadvantage is that the devices will consume more energy and power at a time when saving energy and cutting consumption have become more important than ever before.
 Critics also foresee a rise in privacy and security concerns.
-It will become easy to breach security once everything is connected.
+Once everything is connected, it will become easy to breach security.

-Put simply: because the Internet of Things will be as pervasive as the world wide web is, today.
-One estimate puts the number of devices that can be connected to the internet at 12 billion.
-Researchers at the IDC have estimated that there will be 26 times as many connected things than people by 2020, and that the global Internet of Things market is expected to be valued at over $1.7 trillion by 2020!
+Put simply, the Internet of Things will be as pervasive as the World Wide Web is today.
+One estimate puts the number of devices that can be connected to the Internet at 12 billion.
+Researchers at the IDC have estimated that there will be 26 times as many connected things as people by 2020 and that the global Internet of Things market is expected to be valued at over $1.7 trillion by 2020!

-Consumer applications are said to drive numbers in the near future and enterprise will account for the bulk of the revenue.
+Consumer applications are said to drive numbers shortly, and enterprise will account for the bulk of the revenue.

 Ways IoT will create new opportunities

-For more articles on IT Service and Architecture, feel free to visit our repository here.
+For more articles on IT Services and Architecture, visit our repository here.

 Want to position yourself at the forefront of the Internet of Things wave of the future?
-A TOGAF® certification equips you with the skillset to work with the IoT in the IT industry of the not-too-distant future, and helps you standard a class apart from your peers.
+The TOGAF® Enterprise Architecture Training Course equips you with the skill set to work with the IoT in the IT industry of the not-too-distant future and helps you set a class apart from your peers.

 Learn from Industry Experts with free Masterclasses